GTR 2 – FIA GT Racing Game: Modding

 One of the reasons GTR 2 has been so popular is the ability to create custom content for the game.
 This has led to a large community of players who create new vehicles and tracks to race with.

+Simulation

+Settings allow user to set up keyboard, mouse or joypad controls to simulate the steering control while a PC steering wheel is not available.
+These settings include: